 Experts agree that one of the most important things is to direct light.
 A lamp should emit light at obtuse angles down to the ground.
 Also, lamps should be shaded by flat glass to direct light only to the place where it is necessary.
 Street lighting sensors or buttons to turn it on are also helpful.
 It would work similar to traffic lights – when a pedestrian walks around, only the necessary lamps would turn on, Labuda explained.

-“Recently, many towns have bin changing street lighting to LED lighting.
+“Recently, many towns have been changing street lighting to LED lighting.
 Even though they lower the cost of electricity with this step, they often decide to have the lighting turned on for the whole night,” stated Labuda.

 Turning off lights where we do not need them is definitely the right direction, he added.
 Some countries, like Italy, Slovenia, Germany or Switzerland, have already accepted regulations on lowering light pollution, whether at a local or national level, Merc mentioned.